xtdb/xtdb/docs/retention.md

 Data will always come from somewhere, and the retention rules might be defined upstream.
-Most likely other downstream systems, if nothing else, the query indexes, will been derived from the log itself.
-When something is deleted, it will need also need to be purged from these systems.
+Most likely other downstream systems, if nothing else, Crux own indexes, will been derived from the log itself.
+When something is deleted, it will also need to be purged from these systems.
 Sometimes that might not be possible, which might inform the decision of feeding those systems in the first place.